pythonMaster888a/OpenSea-Python-Bot/README.md

 ```

-Finding `--nft` name:
-Visit OpenSea and navigate to the NFT collection homepage.
-The `--nft` parameter name is as highlighted below in the following screenshot.
+For finding the `--nft` name, visit *OpenSea* and navigate to the NFT collection you want to monitor.
+The `--nft` parameter name is highlighted below.
 <img src="/images/nft-name.png" alt="NFT Name"/>